antvis/Graphin/packages/graphin/src/components/FishEye/index.en-US.md

 # FishEye

+> Note⚠️: Starting from graphin version 2.6.0, we have built this component from `@antv/graphin-components` into `@antv/graphin`, please refer to [release documentation](https://www.yuque .com/antv/gi/gstoyh)

 FishEye Magnifier, a common graph analysis companion component is used to enlarge local details and is very useful when the graph has many nodes and edges.

-## Demo

 <code src='./demos/index.tsx'>

 <API src='./index.tsx'>

-## Features

-- Support for all G6.FishEye capabilities
-- Support all keyboard and mouse events to activate the fisheye magnifier
-- Easily integrated into the Toolbar component

-## Reference

-> We welcome the Github community to discuss the component design and implementation, and build an open-source solution together.